 Brenda Starr, Reporter spent over sixty years as a “lost” serial, not receiving a post-1945 public screening until it was shown at the fan event “Serial Fest” in 2006–and not coming out on commercial DVD until 2011.
 Because of its long unavailability and the understandable jubilation attendant upon its rediscovery, it hasn’t been as uniformly or as harshly criticized as other early Katzman Columbias like Who’s Guilty, Son of the Guardsman, Hop Harrigan, and Chick Carter, Detective have been.
 However, it’s fully as listless as those disappointing efforts; though its cast is stronger overall than those of Guilty, Guardsman, or Harrigan, this strength is offset by Brenda’s more complete lack of action.
 Its closest relative is Chick Carter, with which (as we’ve seen) it shares many plotting similarities; like that chapterplay, it’s ultimately sunk by a thin, talky, uninteresting, and nearly action-free screenplay, despite a solid acting lineup of B-movie and serial veterans.

 A note about prints: One of the reasons for Brenda Starr, Reporter’s long sojourn in limbo was the fact that the only extant print had begun to suffer decomposition.
 VCI Entertainment, the leading purveyor of serial DVDs, finally put out what remained of the serial on home video; though most of it was in pretty good condition, all things considered, Chapter 3 was missing its second reel of sound, while nothing remained of Chapter Four but its first reel of sound.
 The VCI DVD provides liner notes that explain what was going on in the scenes where sound, picture, or both are missing, although given Brenda’s padded script it’s fairly easy to divine what’s going on even without consulting the notes.
-One missing sequence from the second half of Chapter Four is not described in the notes, however–a nightclub show featuring a performing horse called Pansy, whom we hear introduced on the extant soundtrack just before it cuts out; the riddle of whether this was a real equine or, as seems more likely, a pair of chorus girls performing a musical number in a horse costume, will probably remain unsolved–but, given the quality of the musical numbers in Chick Carter, I’m not that curious to see “Pansy’s” act in Brenda Starr.
+One missing sequence from the second half of Chapter Four is not described in the notes, however–a nightclub show featuring a performing horse called Pansy, whom we hear introduced on the extant soundtrack just before it cuts out.
+This is presumably the same “horse”–really a costume worn by the entertainer duo Morton and Mayo–that was a popular vaudeville act for many years, but is best-remembered today for providing movie star Virginia Mayo with her first show-business experience; she played Pansy’s “trainer” in vaudeville for a few years.